erick-m-lean-analytics/Operations-Analytics-Portfolio/projects/insurer-markup-ruleset-optimisation/README.md

 - Additional insight from custom-ruleset analysis: Even among repairers using custom rules, a portion of the configurations were incorrect or set in a way that would cause the repairer to lose profit (under-charging)

+- Quantified the high-potential impact of the new baseline ruleset: smash repair workshops and their owners will retain more take-home profit while significantly reducing the lead time spent manually configuring markups

 - Benefits of implementing the new baseline ruleset:
   - Increased take-home profit for repairers by reducing incorrect or suboptimal markup configurations
   - Efficiency Gains: Reducing even a small percentage of manual edits frees up time for higher-value work (e.g., more repairs or better customer service)
   - Scalability and Futureproofing: Creates a more consistent, supportable platform for long-term growth

 - Proposed two options for the Top 5 insurers as candidates for the new standardised baseline ruleset:
-  - Option 1 (Market Reach): Allianz, SUNCORP, IAG/NRMA, Auto & General, RACQ – ideal for widespread efficiency gains across the most repairers
+  - Option 1 (Market Reach): The five insurers with the broadest shop adoption – ideal for widespread efficiency gains across the most repairers
-  - Option 2 (Quote Volume): RACQ, SUNCORP, IAG/NRMA, Auto & General, Allianz – ideal for high-throughput scenarios where even small optimisations yield big savings
+  - Option 2 (Quote Volume): The five insurers with the highest quote throughput – ideal for high-throughput scenarios where even small optimisations yield big savings

-- Recommended a targeted list of smash repairers for the pilot program (high-volume shops aligned with the top insurers) to test the new baseline ruleset and validate the efficiency gains.
+- Recommended a targeted list of smash repairers for the pilot program (high-volume shops aligned with the top insurers) to test the new baseline ruleset and validate the efficiency and profit-protection gains.

 **Tech Stack**
 MySQL: Multi-table joins across normalised schema, conditional aggregation, and time-based analysis